CTSRD-CHERI/morello-early-performance-results/src/introduction/README.md

 would like to reach out to us for discussion of experimental design, or guidance on interpreting results, please do not hesitate to contact us.

-This work was supported by Innovate UK project "Digital Security by Design (DSbD) Technology Platform Prototype", 105694.
-We gratefully acknowledge UK Research and Innovation (UKRI), who sponsored the creation of Morello, and also the significant investment by DARPA in supporting the creation of CHERI and its earlier prototypes.
-We also acknowledge Arm Limited and Google, Inc.

 [^1]:  Grisenthwaite, et al. [The Arm Morello Evaluation Platform—Validating CHERI-Based Security in a High-Performance System](https://ieeexplore.ieee.org/document/10123148), IEEE Micro Magazine